tacettinkustu/laravel-image-resize-api/README.md

 * Run
     ```bash php artisan migrate ```

-## Installing locally for development environment
+## Installing locally for development environments

 Run php artisan serve which will start the server at http://localhost:****